numba/numba-integration-testing/README.rst

   input.
 For example, if you try to run only the ``test`` stage without the others it is likely to fail.

-* For many of those projects who need to be cloned, the version to test with is hardcoded in the script.
-This means, new releases will not be automatically detected.
-This can, in principle, be fixed by checking the available tags on Github and selecting the most recent one.
-But, of course it would be better to add the ability to run the tests from the installed package, since that should always use the most recent release.

 Copyright
 =========